alpersonalwebsite/react/02_0_components.md

 Nevertheless, we are not going to dissect the door-lock until we have screws, metal, plastic and paint...
 Even when (for example) screws are going to be used in several elements.

-Think in elements as words and components as phrases.
+Think of elements as words and components as phrases.